-Translated extracts of a pamphlet by French group Les amis de 4 millions de jeunes travailleurs discussing the possibility of a communist world without money or exchange.
+Translated extracts of this pamphlet by French group Les amis de 4 millions de jeunes travailleurs discussing the possibility of a communist world without money or exchange.

 This article is a translation of extracts from the first volume of Un Monde Sans Argent : Le Communisme.
 It appeared in the Socialist Party of Great Britain journal Socialist Standard in July 1979.
 Their original introduction is reproduced after the article itself.